knative/client/docs/cmd/kn_service_create.md

       --force                             Create service forcefully, replaces existing service if any.
   -h, --help                              help for create
       --image string                      Image to run.
-      --in-dir string                     work on local directory instead of a remote cluster -l, --label stringArray                 Labels to set for both Service and Revision. name=value; you may provide this flag any number of times to set multiple labels.
+  -l, --label stringArray                 Labels to set for both Service and Revision. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
       --label-revision stringArray        Revision label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
 This flag takes precedence over the "label" flag.
       --label-service stringArray         Service label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
 This flag takes precedence over the "label" flag.